 Open your site on your phone right now.
 How long did it take to load?
 Does it look like something only an ant could read?
 Are images not showing up?
 Are you even missing pages?

-If so, your site is going down the rankings in 2017.
+If so, your site is going down the rankings.
 It doesn’t matter how optimized your site looks on a computer.
 If it doesn’t work great on mobile, it’s dropping like a stone.